isblab/micos/inputs/preprocessing/crosslinks_biochemical/README.md

 #### Biochemical data

 `biochemical`

-Contains pairwise biochemical data studied in human and yeast in pairwise_biochemical_data.csv
+This contains pairwise biochemical data studied in human and yeast.

 #### Crosslink data